MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/support.md

 >[!NOTE]
 >
-> You must sign in with Microsoft Account to submit an incident<br>
+> You must sign in with a Microsoft Account to submit an incident<br>